A Small Victory Over Social Awkwardness

 “Sure, go ahead,” he said with a friendly smile, pulling his bag off the chair to make room.

+“Thanks,” she mumbled, sliding into the seat.
+She flipped open her book, trying to hide behind its pages.
+But the words blurred together as her anxiety spiked.
 The man returned to his work, typing away, and for a few blessed moments, there was silence.
 But Samantha’s mind raced with thoughts of how she could salvage the interaction.

 “Nice laptop,” she blurted out suddenly, wincing at how loud she sounded.